Registered Nurse RN

 3. Date and time the tubing (do it at the beginning so you don’t forget or it may get wet or lost)

-4. Open IV bag packaging (if it has it) and hold the IV bag in your non-dominate hand upside down…there are two ports on the bag…a medication administration port which you won’t be using and spiking port (see the picture below)…it is best to wear gloves during this part so you don’t get contaminated with the medication while spiking and priming…some IV solutions/medications can be dangerous…like nitroglycerin,chemo agents etc.
+4. Open IV bag packaging (if it has it) and hold the IV bag in your non-dominant hand upside down…there are two ports on the bag…a medication administration port which you won’t be using and spiking port (see the picture below)…it is best to wear gloves during this part so you don’t get contaminated with the medication while spiking and priming…some IV solutions/medications can be dangerous…like nitroglycerin,chemo agents etc.

 5. Pull stopper off spiking port (keep port opening sterile and don’t touch it)